MatteoMancini01/Gaia_EDR3/Project_Notes.md

 from data, is the solar system moving w.r.t.
 QSO-like object.

 ### What are QSO-like objects?
-QSO stands for quasi-stellar object also known as quasars.
-A quasar is an extremely luminous active galactic nucleus (AGN).
-While most massive galaxies are believed to host supermassive black holes (it's not yet confirmed for every galaxy, especially small or dwarf galaxies), with mass ranging from millions to tens of billions of solar masses.
-The <b>accretion disk</b> forms when material (mainly gas and dust) loses angular momentum and spirals inward, heating up due to viscous dissipation.
-Due to the black hole immense gravitational force, the material that compose the accretion disk (typically gasses), spirals inward while being compressed and heated to extreme temperature due to friction, generating enormous amount of radiation predominantly in the optical, ultraviolet and X-ray wavelengths.
+A <b>Quasi-Stellar Object</b> (QSO), commonly known as a quasar, is an extremely luminous <b>Active Galactic Nucleus</b> (AGN).
+Most massive galaxies are believed to host a supermassive black hole at their center, with masses ranging from millions to tens of billions of solar masses.
+An <b>accretion disk</b> forms from gas and dust spiraling toward the black hole, heated by intense viscous and magnetic processes, emitting enormous amounts of radiation across the electromagnetic spectrum, particularly in optical, ultraviolet, and X-ray wavelengths.

 ### What is aberration?
 The aberration of light is an apparent shift in the position of a celestial object caused by the motion of the observer relative to the source